christiano84/C-Sharp-2/Readme.md

 PLEASE READ:
 The code is messy because the topics listed below are covered back to back in the tutorial I am watching so the concepts keep layering on top of each other until the Main method gets very sloppy.
 Please take this code only as a show or demonstration of the topics listed out below.

+(Please note that the first half of the topics were covered in code but got deleted as I got further along in the tutorial.)

 C# Tutorial topics covered today
 --------------------------------